|

 burst.

-The LECA pebbles will never decay or breakdown so repotting because the
+With Hydroponics, the LECA pebbles will never decay or breakdown so

-transfer to a larger one.
-No need to remove the clay pebbles inside the
+transfer the entire root ball to the larger pot.
+No need to disturb the